 The following selected income statement data for each of the fiscal years ended January 29, 2005, January 28, 2006 and February 3, 2007 and the selected balance sheet data as of January 28, 2006 and February 3, 2007 have been derived from our audited consolidated financial statements included elsewhere in this prospectus.
 The selected income statement data for the fiscal years ended February 1, 2003 and January 31, 2004 and the balance sheet data as of February 1, 2003 and January 31, 2004, have been derived from unaudited consolidated financial statements not included in this prospectus.
 The selected balance sheet data as of January 29, 2005 has been derived from our audited financial statements not included in this prospectus.
-The selected balance sheet data as of July 29, 2006 has been derived from our unaudited consolidated financial statements that are not included in this prospectus.
-The selected balance sheet data as of August 4, 2007 and the selected income statement data for the six months ended July 29, 2006 and August 4, 2007 have been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
+The selected balance sheet data as of April 29, 2006 has been derived from our unaudited consolidated financial statements that are not included in this prospectus.
+The selected balance sheet data as of April 29, 2006 has been derived from our unaudited consolidated financial statements included elsewhere in this prospectus.

-Our unaudited selected consolidated financial data as of July 29, 2006 and August 4, 2007 and for the six months then ended, have been prepared on the same basis as the annual audited consolidated financial statements and includes all adjustments, consisting of only normal recurring adjustments necessary for the fair presentation of this data in all material respects.
+Our unaudited selected consolidated financial data as of April 29, 2006 and May 5, 2007 and for the three months then ended, have been prepared on the same basis as the annual audited consolidated financial statements and includes all adjustments, consisting of only normal recurring adjustments necessary for the fair presentation of this data in all material respects.
 The results for any interim period are not necessarily indicative of the results of operations to be expected for a full fiscal year.